django-cms/django-filer/docs/installation.rst

 The list of accepted video formats for upload is defined in the ``FILER_SOURCE_VIDEO_FORMATS`` setting.
 Uploaded files with these extensions (do not include the leading dot) will be recognized by django-filer as video files.
-When using ffmpeg this list should match the formats available for conversion.
+When using ffmpeg, this list should match the formats available for conversion.

     FILER_SOURCE_VIDEO_FORMATS = ('mp4', 'avi', 'wmv', 'mov', 'mpg')

-With `ffmpeg`_ available, django-filer is able to automatically convert uploaded videos to other formats.
-To define the list of formats to which thry should be conevrted to, set the ``FILER_VIDEO_FORMATS`` setting to a list of the correponding file extensions.
+To define the list of formats to which video files should be converted to, set the ``FILER_VIDEO_FORMATS`` setting to a list of corresponding file extensions.

     FILER_VIDEO_FORMATS = ('flv', 'mp4','webm')

 By default the videos are converted maintaining the original video dimensions.
-It is possible to choose different dimensions in the admin interface [REF] for each video, but if all videos should be resized to a preset dimension, the ``FFMPEG_TARGET_DIMENSIONS`` setting can be used.
+It is possible to :ref:`choose different dimensions in the admin interface<video_dimensions_manually>` for each video, but if all videos should be resized to a preset dimension, the ``FFMPEG_TARGET_DIMENSIONS`` setting can be used.

     FFMPEG_TARGET_DIMENSIONS = "640x480"

 The value must be a string in the format "<width>x<height>".
 Leave it blank to revert to the default behaviour.